wikimedia/mediawiki-extensions-MediaWikiFarm/docs/configuration.rst

 Server
 ------

-The most important subkey is 'server': it is a regular expression of the server name/domain name.
+The most important subkey is 'server': it is a regular expression of the server name/domain name and possibly of the subdirectory (or even multiple subdirectories).
 There should be only one regex, which matchs a given server name.
 It is recommanded to use named patterns in the regex to capture parts of the server name to construct the wikiID and suffix.

 Redirect
 --------